 Other tests should also be performed to adequately assess any conditions or diseases that can cause an estrogen-related hormone imbalance.

-These tests may include: progesterone, follicle-stimulating hormone (FSH), luteinising hormone (LH), testosterone, androstenedione, sex hormone-binding globulin, and dehydroepiandrosterone (DHEA).
+These tests may include progesterone, follicle-stimulating hormone (FSH), luteinising hormone (LH), testosterone, androstenedione, sex hormone-binding globulin, and dehydroepiandrosterone (DHEA).

 When estradiol is imbalanced, certain health alterations occur, including infertility, osteoporosis, and increased risk of blood clots or stroke, among others.
 The causes of estradiol imbalance are varied and depend on the individual’s sex and age.

-Treatment is focused on restore these levels to a normal value, and several drugs can be used depending on each particular case.
+Treatment is focused on restoring these levels to a normal value, and several drugs can be used depending on each particular case.
 Under certain conditions, an ovaries removal surgery may be needed to accomplish that.

 If you want to find out more about estradiol and how to maintain healthy levels, take a look at our lifestyle article here!

 Interested in other biomarkers?
 Check out the rest of The Biomarker Handbook.

 For more information, drop us a message and we will get back to you.

 The post All About Estradiol Levels – The Main Estrogenic Hormone appeared first on BioMark.